octo-technology/OpenTezos/docs/tezos-basics/operations.md

 * `Known_valid`: A list of valid operations ready to be pulled in a block if requested by a baker.

-* `Pending`: A bounded set of operations which are known to not be invalid for sure and are eligible to be broadcasted to peers.
+* `Pending`: A bounded set of operations which are known, for certain, to not be invalid and are eligible to be broadcasted to peers.
 This set contains two sub-kinds of operations:

     * `branch_refused`: an operation which could be valid in a different branch.